danyelledoucette/python-api-challenge/README.md

 # python-api-challenge

 What's the weather like as approach the equator?
 In theory, it should get hotter the closer one gets to the equator.
-But, can we prove it?
+But, can we prove that?